-If you do find a job in management, you'll be outpacing your national peers.
-The median annual salary for Delaware marketing managers in 2011 was $140,900, significantly higher than the U.S. median of $116,000, according to numbers from the U.S. Bureau of Labor Statistics and DOL.
+If you do find a job in management, you’ll be outpacing your national peers.
+The median annual income for Delaware marketing managers in 2011 was $140,900, significantly higher than the U.S. median of $116,000, according to numbers from the US Department of Labor, Bureau of Labor Statistics (www.bls.gov).

 In addition to jobs in the financial sector, recent marketing graduates may wish to investigate possibilities along the I-95 corridor, in the north of the state.
 Two Fortune 500 companies have their headquarters in this area: DuPont in Wilmington and SLM in Newark.

 Delaware Schools for Marketing